railsuser2014/openobject-doc-book-en/source/bi/introduction/introduction.rst

 For the developer:
 ------------------

-* Everything (dimensions, ) must be object oriented with a module system to allow to add your own code to extend the software, like in Tiny ERP.
+* Everything (dimensions, ) must be object oriented with a module system to allow to add your own code to extend the software, like in Open  ERP.
 * It must support main database engine and aggregation of multiple database: PostgreSQL, MySQL, Oracle, MSSQL etc... to do reporting for any application.